 Walker defended himself Friday in a television interview.
 “This is not new news; it’s just newly released yesterday.
 Documents were opened, but no charges.
 Case over,” he said on Fox News.

 Walker said there was “no doubt” that he’s being attacked unfairly much in the same way Christie was earlier in the year.

 “The media jumps on this.
 Some on the left spin this.
 You’ve got your detractors out there trying to claim there’s something more than there is,” he said.

 That Christie won re-election last year has given him the space to first offer contrition for the actions of his staff and then slowly re-emerge as a potential presidential candidate.
-For the past five months, he's traveled the country raising millions of dollars for the Republican Governors Association as its chairman.
-It's only in the past few weeks that he's stepped up his public appearances, returning to late-night television and even delving into foreign policy.
+For the past five months, he’s traveled the U.S. raising millions for the Republican Governors Association as its chairman.
+It’s only in the past few weeks that he’s stepped up his public appearances, returning to late-night television and even delving into foreign policy.

-Walker rose to prominence nationally by leading the effort in Wisconsin to effectively end collective bargaining for most public workers, an act that led to a tightly contested election in 2011 in which Republicans narrowly retrained control of the Wisconsin state Senate and a 2012 recall election in which he beat back an effort to remove him from office.
+Walker rose to fame by leading the effort in Wisconsin to effectively end collective bargaining for most public workers, an act that led to a tightly contested election in 2011 in which Republicans narrowly retrained control of the Wisconsin state Senate and a 2012 recall election in which he beat back an effort to remove him from office.

 Walker dismissed the findings, pointing to the decisions of a state and a federal judge who have ruled that no violations of the law occurred.
 “I’m not asking people to take my word for it, or political allies’,” Walker said Thursday.

-Veteran GOP operative Hogan Gidley said Thursday it's too early to draw firm conclusions from the documents.
+Veteran Republican operative Hogan Gidley said Thursday it’s too early to draw firm conclusions from the documents.
 Walker, he said, may be vindicated in time as the investigation ultimately reaches a conclusion.
-But until then, Walker's situation is politically serious.
+But until then, Walker’s situation is politically serious.